crytic/medusa/docs/src/testing/fuzzing_lifecycle.md

 ## Resetting the blockchain

 The final step in the fuzzing lifecycle is resetting the blockchain.
-Resetting the blockchain is as simple as reverting to the "base state" of the blockchain.
-Once we reset back to the "base state", we can now generate and execute another call sequence!
+Resetting the blockchain is as simple as reverting to the "initial deployment state" of the blockchain.
+Once we reset back to the "initial deployment state", we can now generate and execute another call sequence!